cessda/cessda.cdc.userguide/basic-search.md

 It is advised to always do a search in English as well as in the local language.

 A simple search ‘*discrimination*’ returns documents containing that term.
-Note that Elasticsearch applies synonyms and stemming (on words in the titles) in the search.
+Elasticsearch applies synonyms and stemming (but only on words in the titles) in the search.
+Note that you need to **use the asterisk (\*)** to get comprehensive results.
+For example, use ‘childmind\*’ to get both “childminding” and “childminders”.
 Search terms are bolded in the results list.
 Clicking on ‘Read more’ in the list opens up the full abstract for the study.

 If you use two search terms, for example, by entering ‘*equality pay*’ into the box, the default is AND, that is, both “equality” and “pay” should appear in the resulting documents.